A gradient flow approach to linear Boltzmann equations: Specific examples

 where the scattering kernel has the form $\sigma(k, k')= \sum_{i=1}^d \sin^2(\pi k_i)\sin^2(\pi k'_i)$ for $d\geq 2$.
 In dimension one it has a slightly different form, but despite the details the main features are that $\sigma$ is positive, bounded and symmetric in the exchange $k, k'$.
 Then the invariant measure $\pi$ is the Haar measure on the torus.
 Moreover $\sigma$ vanishes in zero, since $\sigma(k,k')\sim |k|^2$ for small $k$, and the scattering rate $\lambda$ has the same behavior.
 More precisely, $\lambda=c \sum_{i=1}^d \sin^2(\pi k_i)$, for some constant $c>0$.
 Since $\partial_i \omega(k)= 2\pi\sin(2\pi k_i)/\omega(k)$, $i=1,\dots,d$, in order to guarantee that $|\nabla\omega|^2/\lambda$ has exponential moments we have to restrict to the case $\nu>0$.
 This corresponds to assume that in the underlying harmonic chain the translational symmetry is broken, due to the presence of a on-site potential (pinning).
 Recalling the definition \eqref{tpi} of $\tilde\pi$, by the properties of $\sigma$ and $\lambda$ we deduce that the operator $K$ defined in \eqref{def:K} has a kernel of the form $p(k,k')\tilde\pi(dk')$, with $p$ strictly positive and bounded.
 Then $K$ is a compact operator in $L^2(\tilde\pi)$, and since $1$ is a simple eigenvalue, than the modified chain has spectral gap.
 The previous statements imply that Assumptions \ref{t:asb} and \ref{assumpt1} hold.
 Finally, since the modified chain satisfies the Doeblin condition, then for each $f\in L^\infty(\mathbb T^d)$ such that $\tilde\pi(f)=0$ we have $\|\sum_{n\geq 0} K^n f\|_{\infty}\leq c\|f\|_{\infty}$, which implies alternative (ii) in Assumption \ref{assumpt3}.

 In the unpinned case $\nu=0$ the diffusion coefficient $D$ diverges in dimension $d=1,2$.
 In these cases the asymptotics of the linear phonon Boltzmann equation is in fact a superdiffusion when $d=1$ \cite{JKO, BaBo} and a diffusion under an anomalous scaling, i.e. with logarithmic corrections, when $d=2$ \cite{Ba}; see also \cite{MMM} for other models with super-diffusive behavior.
 On the other hand, for $d\geq 3$ the diffusion coefficient $D$ is finite even if $|b|^2/\lambda$ does not have exponential moments.
-Moreover, as discussed in \cite{Ba}, if the initial distribution satisfies strong integrability conditions that imply a Nash inequality, the diffusive scaling holds.
+Moreover, as discussed in \cite{Ba}, if the initial distribution satisfies suitable integrability conditions, the diffusive scaling holds.
 As the gradient flow approach here introduced requires only an entropy bound on the initial condition, it does not cover this case.
-It is not clear if this is just a limitation of the approach or the diffusive limit fails if the integrability conditions are not satisfied.
-The main point is that phonons with small wave number are responsible of the ballistic transport which, low dimensions, induces the superdiffusion.
+It is not clear if this is just a limitation of the present approach or the diffusive limit fails if the integrability conditions are not satisfied.
+Indeed, phonons with small wave number are responsible of the ballistic transport which, in dimension one and two, induces the superdiffusion.
 If the initial conditions gives enough weight to those phonons, similar effects might occur also for $d\geq 3$.